Energy Training & Electric Power Classroom Seminars

 This live group seminar is eligible for 10.0 CPE credits.
 Be aware that state boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 As of January 1, 2002, sponsored learning activities are measured by program length, with one 50-minute period equal to one CPE credit.
 One-half CPE credit increments (equal to 25 minutes) are permitted after the first credit has been earned in a given learning activity.
 You may want to verify that the state board from which your participants will be receiving credit accept one-half credits.

-PGS Energy Training is registered with GARP as an Approved Provider of continuing professional education (CPE) credits.
-PGS Energy Training has determined that this program qualifies for 10.0 credit hours.
-If you are a GARP CPE participant, please record this activity in your Credit Tracker at www.garp.org/cpe.
-Please inform PGS Energy Training that you are a GARP CPE participant upon seminar registration.
+PGS Energy Training is registered with GARP as an Approved Provider of Continuing Professional Development (CPD) credits.
+PGS Energy Training has determined that attending The Fundamentals of Gas & Electric Utility Rates qualifies for 10.0 GARP CPD credit hours.
+If you are a Certified FRM or ERP, please record this activity in your Credit Tracker at http://www.garp.org/cpd.

 The Global Association of Risk Professionals (GARP) is a not-for-profit membership association dedicated to preparing professionals and organizations for making better-informed risk decisions.
 GARP’s membership represents more than 150,000 risk management practitioners and researchers at academic institutions, banks, corporations, government agencies, and investment management firms in 195 countries and territories.
 GARP administers the Financial Risk Manager (FRM) and Energy Risk Professional (ERP) Exams – certifications recognized by risk professionals worldwide.
 Visit www.garp.org/cpe.